Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 But you can get your data taken down.
-Using the links in this article you can have your personal data removed from these websites which will help protect you against cyber attacks.
+Using the links in this article you can have private, or even false, data removed from the web.
+It will help protect you against cyber attacks.

-While you’re at it, you might want to clear your data from Google to further improve your online privacy and also delete browser extensions that are known to steal personal data.
+While you’re at it, you might want to clear your data from Google to further improve your online privacy and delete browser extensions that are known to steal personal data.
 Also learn how Google’s reCAPTCHAs can capture your private information.

 Image Credit: lightsource/Depositphotos